 When in Italy?

-Even in the Bel Paese (which among other things suffers from an even higher exposure) it would be really smart to develop such an action.
+Even in the Bel Paese (which among other things suffers from even higher exposure) it would be really smart to develop such an action.

 While waiting for someone to wake up in these parts too, don't forget to give yourself a nice protective coat of sunscreen.
 Your skin may be thanking you, literally.